 Patients registered at all practices across South Lincolnshire are now able to access pre-booked appointments for routine GP services in the evenings and weekends.

-This new service is part of an extended access service commissioned by South Lincolnshire Clinical Commissioning Group, and covers the hours between 6.30pm-8pm weekdays and time on Saturdays and Sundays.
+This new service is part of an extended access service commissioned by South Lincolnshire Clinical Commissioning Group, and covers the hours between 6.30pm - 8pm weekdays and 9am - 12 noon on Saturdays and Sundays.
 It will also include appointments being available on bank holidays and across Easter, Christmas and New Year.

-Patients will be able to access their appointment at one of the hubs but should contact their own practice to book one of these appointments or out of hours by contacting NHS 111.
+Patients will be able to access their appointment at one of the hubs but should contact their own practice to book one of these appointments.

 There are hubs in the following locations across the CCG area:

 - Market Deeping

 The new service is part of a wider plan to strengthen South Lincolnshire CCG’s out of hospital strategy, integrate care within the community and improve collaborative working between local GP practices.

 “We are pleased to be able to work with Allied Health South Lincolnshire, our local federation of GP practices, and Lakeside Healthcare Stamford to offer this service to patients in South Lincolnshire.
 It will be of particular use to those unable to get an appointment during the daytime due to other commitments, such as work and school,” adds Dr Hill.
 “We hope the new service will reduce pressure on other local health services that people tend to use if they cannot see their family GP, such as A&E, urgent care and Out of Hours.

 “However, It is important to remember these are pre-bookable and not for urgent, acute ‘on the day’ issues,” adds Dr Hill.
 “And whilst the service will operate and be accessed from these hubs, it is worth remembering you will still book via the practice you are registered with and that your appointment may be with a health professional from any of the local GP practices.”